mozilla/anodejsholidayseason/client-sessions.md

 Pushing the session data to the browser has some obvious advantages:

 1. the data is always available, regardless of which machine is serving a user
-2. there is no state to lose on the server
+2. there is no state to manage on servers
-3. new web servers can be added instantly
+3. nothing needs to be replicated between the web servers
-4. nothing needs to be replicated between the web servers
+4. new web servers can be added instantly

 There is one key problem though: you cannot trust the client not to tamper with the session data.